 A skimpy leather set of gloves, bra, and panties were all she wore aside from her boots and transparent stockings.
-He was wondering just how she wore only a bit more than Valerie but made it seem several times as lewd – he figured it was the way it seemed to squeeze each and every curve of her delectable body.
+He started wondering just how she wore only a bit more than Valerie but made it seem several times as lewd.
+He figured it was the way it seemed to squeeze each and every curve of her delectable body.

 “Heelllloooo~” the monster repeated as she stopped before them, a slight accent to her voice.
 Aaron would’ve placed it from the northwest land of Gaul, but he could’ve have been positive.